Rugvip/ts-build-bench/README.md

 ## Conclusions (TL;RD of test logs)

-The tests where carried out with a large https://github.com/spotify/backstage project in mind.
+The tests were carried out with a large https://github.com/spotify/backstage project in mind.
 That is, a monorepo with a large number of stand-alone packages that are depended on by a single package.

 Versions used for these tests were recent versions of Webpack 4, Typescript 3.9, Rollup 2, and Babel 7.